PrincetonUniversity/advanced-command-line/01_tmux/README.md

  on the home keys.
 Personally, I have  the following lines in my `~/.tmux.conf` to more closely match vim:
 ```
-# alt H and L to switch windows
+# alt-shift H and L to switch windows
 bind -n M-H previous-window
 bind -n M-L next-window
 ```